paleopresto/paleorec/README.md

 Things to remember while running the notebook:<br>
 1. After you launch the binder, navigate to the demo folder.
-2. Inside the demo folder choose LSTMDemo.
+2. Inside the demo folder choose LSTM_Demo.
-3. In the File Menubar at the top, click on Run -> Run All
+3. In the File Menubar at the top, click on Cell -> Run All
 4. Using the widgets simulate the selection process.
 5. To change any value from variableType onwards, please repeat from step3.
 <br>